Gestahlt/sensu-plugins-httprequest/README.md

 ## Notes

-The configuration works also without a http request definition and subscriptions only.
+The configuration works also without a HTTP request definition and subscriptions only.
 Subscriptions are optional.
 The "main" request definition will trigger always when the handler is executed and additionally all matching subscriptions.
 An alternate configuration name can be supplied with the parameter -j / --json.
-Templates must conform to a json output format.
+Templates must conform to json format.